OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 TODOs:
 - Create the PaletteSelectionView
-    - [ ] Disable selection on colours already owned.
+    - [x] Disable selection on colours already owned.
 Or should we remove them?
         - Fuck. `isUserOwned` logic is wonky.
 We never set it properly.
-    - [ ] Reset the user palette without having to restart the app.
+    - [x] Reset the user palette without having to restart the app.
 On navigation back to it from the select palette form, it should be populated after we click the "save" button.
+    - [ ] Go back to UserPalette page on button tap ...
+    - [ ] Disable button when user hasn't selected any colour
+    - [ ] Float button on top of tab bar.
 - Successfully flow back to user palette page.